Car Park Policy

 For students new to the car parking scheme, they will be required to attend the car parking office to validate their student card, before it will permit access at the campus control barriers.

 Where students are car sharing one student should complete the On-line Application with the Group jointly completing the Students Car Sharing Supplementary Form.
 The charge for a single or shared application is £75 for a 12-month permit, £60 for a 9 month permit or £40 for a 6-month permit.
 Each student must present their student ID card to be programmed for car sharing.

 Disabled students will be eligible for an annual permit at a cost of £1 per annum subject to the presentation of a valid Blue Badge and completion of an application via the Online Store.

 Regular car park users who work on campus but are not University staff can purchase an annual Other Users permit at the cost of £150.
-Alternatively all non-UU employees and students can opt for hourly/daily tickets or a top-up card.
+Alternatively all non-UU employees and students can opt for hourly/daily tickets.
 Other User is determined as an individual who is not directly employed by the university i.e. is not a member of staff with an 'e' code or not an enrolled student with a 'B' code; but who requires regular access to the university to undertake work which is in support of and for the benefit of the university.